Our Campaign for the Future

 Restore the Willa Cather Childhood Home

-The National Willa Cather Center took ownership of the Willa Cather Childhood Home from History Nebraska in 2019 and is committed to preserving and interpreting the landmark site, including the delicate original wallpaper Cather purchased and hung in her attic bedroom as an adolescent.
-This transformative restoration will ensure the 140+-year-old home is preserved as a cultural attraction for the learning and enjoyment of future generations.
-Projected to reopen in 2023, the restored home will create a more immersive destination to discover family artifacts and encounter the lived world of the Cather family.
+We took ownership of the Willa Cather Childhood Home from History Nebraska in 2019 and are committed to preserving and interpreting the landmark site, including the delicate original wallpaper Cather selected for her attic bedroom.
+This restoration will ensure the 140+-year-old home is preserved as a cultural attraction for the learning and enjoyment of future generations.
+Projected to reopen in December 2023, the restored home will create a more immersive destination to discover family artifacts and encounter the lived world of the Cather family.